xaur/decred-news/guidelines.md

 * higher learning curve, except most trivial usage
 * conflict resolution is not automatic and is error prone
 * requires experienced Git maintainer to have a pretty repository

+## Why curly braces?

+* They do not conflict with Markdown syntax that uses square brackets and parens for links: `[click here](http://example.com)`.
+* They can be easily found and counted to estimate how much work is left.
+* They can be highlighted in various text editors.
+* They can sit between words (aka "inline").
+In contrast with typical TODO syntax in programming languages, where a TODO must be on its own separate line.